 You need to have 250 worked hours within six consecutive months in your hour bank in order to be eligible for coverage.
-From there, 125 hours will be withdrawn from your hour bank each month.
+Once you are covered on the Plan, 125 hours will be withdrawn from your hour bank each month.
 Those hours can be replaced either through reported employer contributions or self-payment (see page 45).

 Every month, 125 hours are removed from your hour bank.
-If you work less than that and don't have extra hours banked, you will need to top up your account with a self-payment to maintain your coverage.
+If you work less than that and don't have extra hours banked, you will need to top up your account with a self-payment in order to maintain your coverage.